 From the main page, you can check on books that match author, publisher, title, and/or ISBN or ASIN.
 For each book displayed, you can then check all additional versions of that book as linked by Amazon, or check on books that Amazon pairs with it for promotion.

 One of the chief advantages of Sales Rank Express is its international scope.
-You can just as easily check your books on Amazon in the U.S., Canada, the U.K., Spain, France, Italy, Germany, India, Japan, or China.
+You can just as easily check your books on Amazon in the U.S., Canada, the U.K., Australia, Spain, France, Italy, Germany, India, Japan, or China.
 And most of the info is yours without knowing any language other than English.
-(Update: Japan is not currently available.)

 Sales Rank Express works by collecting and organizing data from Amazon’s Product Advertising API.
 Sales Rank Express is completely free to use, as much and as often as you like.
 It is supported by sales of advertised books and by commissions on your purchases at Amazon if you follow links.
 If you use it regularly, you will probably want to subscribe to S.R.E.’s email bulletin to receive notice of alterations, issues, and enhancements.